 What It Is (And Isn't)

-The Amex Platinum airline credit provides $200 per calendar year in statement credits for incidental airline fees charged by one qualifying carrier of your choice.
-This means you must select a single airline at the start of each year, and only eligible purchases from that carrier will be reimbursed.
+The American Express Platinum Card® airline credit provides up to $200 per calendar year in statement credits for incidental airline fees charged by one qualifying U.S. carrier of your choice.
+You must select a single airline at the start of each year — only eligible purchases from that carrier will be reimbursed.

 Key specifications:

-- Reset date: January 1st (regardless of when you opened the card)
+- Reset date: January 1st (regardless of card open date)

 - Airline commitment: One U.S. carrier selection per year